bet4a/d3wiki/Geo-Paths.md

 <a name="path_projection" href="Geo-Paths#wiki-path_projection">#</a> path.<b>projection</b>([<i>projection</i>])

 If *projection* is specified, sets the projection used by the path generator to the specified projection function.
 If *projection* is not specified, returns the current projection, which defaults to [albersUsa](Geo-Projections#wiki-albersUsa).
-Typically, the projection is one of D3's built-in [projections](Geo-Projections); however, any function can be used.
-The function takes a two-element array of numbers representing the coordinates of a single position, [*longitude*, *latitude*], and returns a similar two-element array of numbers representing the projected pixel position [*x*, *y*].
+The projection is typically one of D3's built-in [geographic projections](Geo-Projections); however, any function can be used.
+A projection function takes a two-element array of numbers representing the coordinates of a location, [<i>longitude</i>, <i>latitude</i>], and returns a similar two-element array of numbers representing the projected pixel position [<i>x</i>, <i>y</i>].
 For example, a rudimentary spherical Mercator projection:

 ```javascript
 function mercator(coordinates) {